Java Programming Day 9

 }

-// Constructor with all fields
+// Constructor with username, email, and age

 UserProfile(String username, String email, int age) {